-- 17.1 The Vice Principal Finance and Resources shall provide petty cash floats as appropriate to officers that they nominate. - 17.2 A nominated officer granted a cash float is personally responsible for the safe custody of the float.
-The level of floats held shall be determined by the Vice Principal Finance and Resources. - 17.3 Proper records of accounts shall be maintained by nominated officers responsible for floats, and reconciliations shall be carried out on a regular basis. - 17.4 Payments from petty cash shall be properly certified and shall be limited to minor items of expenditure including travel and luncheon monies made payable as part of the Bursary Scheme not exceeding £100 in any one case.
-Advances from petty cash in excess of £100 but less than £500 in relation to any one case may be made on the specific authorisation of the Vice Principal Finance and Resources, or nominee.
-Claims shall be held and maintained by the Vice Principal Finance and Resources or nominee. - 17.5 No payments shall be made from petty cash floats which could be paid through the normal creditor payments procedure.
-Cash floats shall not be used for normal staff travel or subsistence expenditure. - 17.6 No income received on behalf of the College shall be paid into a petty cash float unless authorised by the Vice Principal Finance and Resources. - 17.7 A nominated officer responsible for a petty cash float shall, if so requested, provide to the Vice Principal Finance and Resources a statement showing the current state of the float. - 17.8 A certificate of the balance of the float shall be provided at 31 July each year countersigned by an independent officer and submitted to the Vice Principal Finance and Resources. - 17.9 The Vice Principal Finance and Resources shall ensure that, where a nominated officer leaves the employment of the College, the petty cash float is properly handed over to the officer's successor.
+- 17.1 The Deputy Principal shall provide petty cash floats as appropriate to officers that they nominate. - 17.2 A nominated officer granted a cash float is personally responsible for the safe custody of the float.
+The petty cash box must be kept in a secure place in compliance with the requirements of the College's insurers when not in use and will be subject to periodic checks by the Finance Department.
+The level of floats held shall be determined by the Deputy Principal. - 17.3 Standard College petty cash records are supplied by the Finance Department and must be used for recording all imprest accounts.
+Reconciliations shall be carried out on a regular basis. - 17.4 Payments from petty cash shall be properly certified and shall be limited to minor items of expenditure including travel and luncheon monies made payable as part of the Bursary Scheme not exceeding £100 in any one case.
+Advances from petty cash in excess of £100 but less than £500 in relation to any one case may be made on the specific authorisation of the Deputy Principal, or nominee.
+Claims shall be held and maintained by the Deputy Principal or nominee. - 17.5 No payments shall be made from petty cash floats which could be paid through the normal creditor payments procedure.
+Cash floats shall not be used for normal staff travel or subsistence expenditure. - 17.6 No income received on behalf of the College shall be paid into a petty cash float unless authorised by the Deputy Principal. - 17.7 Requisitions for reimbursements to floats must be sent to the Finance Department together with appropriate receipts, before the total amount held has been expended, in order to retain a working balance pending receipt of the amount claimed. - 17.8 A nominated officer responsible for a petty cash float shall, if so requested, provide to the Deputy Principal a statement showing the current state of the float. - 17.9 A certificate of the balance of the float shall be provided at 31 July each year countersigned by a member of the Finance Department and submitted to the Deputy Principal.
+All floats will be returned to Finance before the Summer break.

+17.10 The Deputy Principal shall ensure that, where a nominated officer leaves the employment of the College, the petty cash float is properly handed over to the officer's successor.